top of page

 Author: Yini Wu, Company Secretary / Paralegal

-The implementation of a single UBI helps the Hong Kong SAR government to enhance public service delivery and regulate entities more effectively.
-Upon completion, it will be possible to use BRN in communication and exchange of data across government departments and businesses to reduce the likelihood of errors caused using different identifiers in identifying the same entity.
-For example, it will act as the key number used by the Electronic Search Services of the Registry for searching and identifying a company or entity.
-Thus, it allows for precise identification and differentiation of entities, reducing the chances of confusion or duplication.
-It harmonizes the identification process and aligns it with international practices, making it easier to communicate and collaborate with entities both locally and globally.
+The implementation of a single UBI helps the Hong Kong SAR government enhance public service delivery and entity regulation.
+Upon completion, the BRN may be used in communications and data exchange across government departments and businesses, reducing errors caused by reliance on multiple identifiers.
+For example, the BRN will act as the key number used by the Electronic Search Services of the Registry for searching and identifying a company or entity.

 Implementation of UBI: Phased Approach

-To sustain Hong Kong’s leading position as an international financial center, the Registry has undertaken to implement UBI in two phases for entities under the administration of the Registrar of Companies.
+To sustain Hong Kong’s leading position as an international financial centre, the Registry has undertaken to implement UBI in two phases for entities under the administration of the Registrar of Companies.

 Phase II will be implemented simultaneously with the launch of the Registry’s revamped Integrated Companies Registry Information System (‘Revamped ICRIS’) on 27 December 2023 to cover all other types of entities, such as companies incorporated or registered under the Company Ordinance and Open-ended Fund Companies.